 Consumer Forum

 Prague's Spotřebitelské Forum was established as an umbrella platform to facilitate communication between citizens, civic associations, companies and consumer organizations in the city.
 Kryštof Kruliš, Chairman of Spotřebitelské Forum, says the forum believes "cities should engage civil society and communicate on preferences in smart city projects.
 While smart city project possibilities are many, the fact is that resources are limited.
-This is why cities should have good data of what is necessary and knowledge of end-user opinions.
-One way to do this is through close cooperation with consumer organizations who can provide useful insights."[2]
+This is why cities should have good data on what is necessary and knowledge of end-user opinions.
+One way to do this is through close cooperation with consumer organizations who can provide useful insights."
 The Spotřebitelské Forum is preparing to conduct a series of interviews with consumer organizations to identify issues on how digitization affects everyday life.

 Triangulum Consortium